Badsey: Amenities and history

 In the 1870s, the great agricultural depression began to hit the country, but for Badsey, this coincided with the advent of market gardening, introducing a new, prosperous chapter for the village.
 Whereas many villages at this time witnessed a drift of people away from the village to the town, the opposite was true in Badsey.
 Two big sales of farmland took place in 1866, which helped the spread of market gardening.
 The new landowners divided the land into strips which they then let to former farm labourers.
 These men started market gardening on their own account.
 By the time that three further sales of farmland took place in the early 1890s, the newly emerging market gardeners seized the opportunity to buy an acre or two of land.
 A housing boom took place as many new houses were built.
 The former "Ag Labs" now knew a wealth they could never formerly have expected.
 The opening of the railway station in 1884 opened up the markets and the Littleton & Badsey Growers' co-operative was founded in 1908 to assist market gardeners.
 Badsey and the Vale of Evesham became famous, particularly for the asparagus which was grown here.
 In a hundred years, the population of Badsey and Aldington had more than tripled as more people moved to the area to take up market gardening.
 By 1911, 80% of households were involved in market gardening.

 During the Second World War the village became home to evacuees sent from the Handsworth New Road School in Birmingham.
 The decline in market gardening began after the Second World War.
 In common with villages elsewhere, there have been numerous changes in the post-war period, with significant housing development.
 There is a school, two pubs, a shop and post office, and a multitude of clubs and activities to choose from.

 The old manor house, a Grade II* listed building, still stands on the village High Street.
-It is half-timbered, black and white and today is a private residence, mainly from the 16th century, restored in the 1940s.
+It is half-timbered, black and white and today is a private residence.
+It dates mainly from the 16th century, restored in the 1940s.
 The village and parish church is dedicated to St. James.
 The village has a Spar shop (open 7 days a week) with a post office located inside.
 The two local pubs are called the Wheatsheaf Inn and the Round Of Gras.